kaaproject/sample-apps/powerplant/source/cpp/README.md

 list of third-party dependencies for the Kaa C++ SDK.
 2. Download and install the Kaa sandbox (https://docs.kaaproject.org/display/KAA/sandbox).
 3. Generate the C++ SDK using the Kaa sandbox.
-The Avro log schema required for the demo application is located in the 'avro' directory.
+The Avro log schema required for the demo application is located in the 'resources' directory.
 Put the SDK archive into the 'libs/kaa' directory.
 4. Use the build.sh script to build and run the demo application (the 'deploy' option).

 ************************************